 With the right support, however, everything can change.
 That starts with RSBC’s Family Workers.
 Vicky, RSBC’s local Family Worker for South London is there to offer a listening ear and a comforting hand from the moment parents are told their child is blind.
 And for as long as a family needs their advice, RSBC is on hand to help support their blind child’s learning and development at home, in school, and through community activities.

 It costs £500 for Vicky to give a full year of support to one local blind child and his or her family, thanks to generous donations, Little Lives UK, Vicky and the RSBC helped young blind people build their skills, friendships, and self-belief to achieve their dreams.

 In June 2018, we supported the St Christopher’s Fellowship, a registered charity providing care, accommodation and support to disadvantaged and homeless young people through their children’s homes, supported housing schemes and fostering placements.
 Many of their projects and services are based in London, but they also support young people in Sandwell, Bedford and on the Isle of Man.

 Through the Diamond Fund, their young people can receive small grants to enable them to take up opportunities to access education, training and employment (ETE).
 This could be things such as a suit for a job interview, a travel card for the first month of employment (until they get paid), enrolment fees for further education college, books, tools, hair-dressing equipment, protective clothing, small grants to help people set up in business, clothing for interviews, sewing machine, cooking utensils, music instruments, and so much more.

-Makaton Training Course Funded May 2018
+Makaton Training Course May 2018

-The Makaton language programme is used with individuals affected by autism, sown syndrome, language impairments, including stroke patients.
+The Makaton language programme is used with individuals affected by autism, down syndrome, and language impairments, including stroke patients.

-To see Lucas walk Funded December 2017
+To See Lucas Walk December 2017